davidrhodus/gtc2017/slides.md

 [column,class="col-xs-6"]

 - heart of sqeazy: pipeline mechanism
+    - transform data so that it can be compressed best
-- very good and fast encoders are out there, e.g. [zstd](https://github.com/facebook/zstd), [lz4](https://github.com/lz4/lz4), [blosc](http://www.blosc.org/), ...
+    - use very good and fast encoders end the pipeline, e.g. [zstd](https://github.com/facebook/zstd), [lz4](https://github.com/lz4/lz4), [blosc](http://www.blosc.org/), ...
     *use them, don't reinvent them!*

-- transform data so that it can be compressed best
-- do it fast!
+- do it fast! (multi-core, SIMD)

 [/column]